 We’re normally all for disconnecting.
 It’s part of what glamping holidays are all about - switching off, relaxing and forgetting the outside world.
-But what with everything that’s going on, we’ve been looking for some cool projects and tech that can help you feel connected to nature and communities, wherever you are.
+But sometimes it's impossible to get away, so we’ve been looking for some cool projects and tech that can help you feel connected to nature and communities, wherever you are.

 Help find some Slow Ways